RuthKibos/Food-Menu-App/ReadMe.md

 * Access to the internet

 **LIVE SITE**

 * Click the link below to view the site

 **TECHNOLOGIES USED**
 * HTML
 * CSS
 * JS

+** SETUP INSTRUCTIONS**
+* The user can navigate the web app and should be able to:
+    * See available food categories
+    * Select food category and get a list of options
+    * Rate the dish
+    * Leave Review Comments